CodeSamplez.com

 It’s Now Time To Build PHP Web Application:

 Now, we can run the command ‘make’ or ‘make all’ to execute all the commands in specific orders defined in ‘all: …’ section.
-You can also run seperate command group using ‘make unit-tests’ or ‘make dependency-install’ as well.
+You can also run separate command group using ‘make unit-tests’ or ‘make dependency-install’.
 We are using ‘.PHONY’ section just to avoid confusion with any other existing file named similar to the command group names.

-Now, lets run our command ‘make all'(or only ‘make’) and you should see some output as below:
+Now, let’s run our command ‘make all'(or only ‘make’), and you should see some output below:

 git reset --hard